NSnietol/strive-for-excellence/aws/cloud-practitioner/ELB/readme.md

 - **Application Load Balancer (ALB)**: Best suited for load balancing of HTTP and HTTPS traffic(Layer 7).
 Operates at the application layer and supports path-based routing.
 - **Network Load Balancer (NLB)**: Best suited for load balancing of TCP traffic where extreme performance is required.
 Operates at the connection level (Layer 4).
 - **Gateway Load Balancer (GWLB)**: Best suited for load balancing of third-party virtual appliances.
 Operates at the connection level (Layer 4).

+## Auto Scaling
+Is a service that automatically adjusts the number of compute resources in a group based on demand or a predefined schedule.

+- **Scaling out**: Increasing the number of instances.
+- **Scaling in**: Decreasing the number of instances.
+- **Scaling up**: Increasing the size of the instances.
+- **Scaling down**: Decreasing the size of the instances.

+### Scaling strategies

+- **Manual Scaling**: You manually adjust the number of instances.
+- **Dynamic Scaling**: You set up policies to automatically adjust the number of instances based on demand.
+- **Predictive Scaling**: You use machine learning to predict demand and adjust the number of instances accordingly.